 - Entirely new types of therapies that have never been approved for use in human medicine in the United States.
 For example, products that disarm harmful pathogens to neutralize their threat to patients, or products that replace harmful bacteria with “healthy” bacteria to alleviate disease.

 Nontraditional products are unlikely to fully substitute or replace antibiotic use but could provide new treatment options for patients through combined use with antibiotics or as a means of preventing an infection from taking hold.
 Questions remain regarding how nontraditional products should be tested for safety and efficacy, and how they could be used appropriately in the clinical setting.

 To shed light on the development of these types of products and evaluate public policies to spur innovation, The Pew Charitable Trusts assessed nontraditional products for the treatment of systemic bacterial infection in clinical testing.
-The list, which will be updated regularly, identifies each product and its manufacturer, type of approach, potential targets, and stage in the clinical development process.
+The list, which will be updated annually, identifies each product and its manufacturer, type of approach, potential indications, target or mechanism of action, and stage in the clinical development process.
 The list does not include products that are in development but not yet being tested in humans.
 (See the methodology below for the criteria used to select the nontraditional products.)

 Harnessing the promise of nontraditional products requires focused attention from a broad range of stakeholders, including scientists, clinicians, funders, and regulators to support:

 - Targeted research and development to evaluate whether a given nontraditional approach is effective.

 - Establishment of regulatory guidelines for approval of innovative products.